System-size dependence of charged-particle suppression in ultrarelativistic nucleus-nucleus collisions: Charged-particle RAA in NeNe collisions

 The \NeNe data were collected in 2025 using the same online selection as that employed in the \OO analysis, based on energy deposits in the HF calorimeters in coincidence with colliding bunches.
 The average number of interactions per bunch crossing, typically referred to as pileup, was approximately 0.13.
 The total integrated luminosity used in this analysis is $0.76 \pm 0.04\nbinv$.
 This value is obtained by combining two independent luminosity measurements.
 The first method is based on a preliminary analysis of van der Meer scan data~\cite{vanderMeer:296752,CMS:2025rzq}.
 An independent luminosity determination was performed by comparing the observed \PZ boson yields to a well-calibrated reference data set~\cite{CMS:2023pad}.
 The luminosities obtained with the two approaches are in good agreement; their central values differ by only 4.1\%.

 The \NeNe \RAA analysis is reported for primary charged particles, defined as charged particles with a proper decay length $c\tau>1\unit{cm}$.
 Particles that result from secondary decays are not considered primary if the parent particle is classified as primary.
 Charged particles are reconstructed in the silicon tracker.
 To reduce the contributions from secondary tracks, tracks are required to have a distance of closest approach (DCA) to any primary vertex smaller than three times the corresponding DCA uncertainty in both the transverse and longitudinal directions.
 Track reconstruction, selection criteria, and kinematic requirements ($\abs{\eta}<1$ and $3.0<\pt<103.6\GeV$) are the same as those used in the \OO measurement and in the corresponding \pp reference analysis~\cite{CMS:2025bta}.
 These selections ensure minimal bias from online and offline event requirements and maximize the cancellation of reconstruction-related uncertainties in the \RAA ratio.
-The upper bound of \pt is set to 103.6\GeV in order to match the \XeXe measurement~\cite{CMS:2018yyx}.
+Restricting the measurement to $\pt < 103.6\GeV$ improves control over contributions from misreconstructed tracks, which become increasingly challenging to constrain in the dense track environment of high-\pt jet showers.

 Event selection requirements are chosen to efficiently select minimum bias \NeNe collisions, while suppressing backgrounds from ultraperipheral~\cite{Baltz:2007kq} and beam-related interactions.
 Offline event selections follow exactly those of the \OO analysis~\cite{CMS:2025bta}, and rely on coincidence signals that produce energy deposits above 13\GeV in one or more detector elements on each half of the HF.
 The presence of at least one reconstructed primary vertex~\cite{CMS:2014pgm} is also required.
 The resulting inefficiency arising from the event selection requirements for minimum bias events is below 1\% for the fiducial region of the charged particles considered in this analysis.
 This inefficiency, particularly its impact on the charged particle \pt spectrum, is taken into account with the corrections to the primary charged-particle level \pt spectrum.
 Ion beam contamination, such as that from transmutation from the electromagnetic dissociation of $^{20}$Ne~\cite{Pshenichnov:1997un}, was found to be negligible based on the time dependence of distributions characterizing the event activity~\cite{Das:2025rqb}.